Ahli/AhliObs-SC2-Mod/README.md

 ### All Changes compared to WCS GameHeart 1.25/Americas
+- **Game Hot Fixes:
+  - fixed Colossus Extended Thermal Lance upgrade granting +3 range instead of +2
+  - fixed Raven Interference Matrix not forcing Interceptors to return to the Carrier
+  - fixed an issue where the impact model of Interference Matrix was not displayed
+  - minor visual fixes:
+    - fixed some unit models not receiving outlines behind tall buildings/doodads
+    - fixed some tall doodads not causing units behind it to show their outlines
+    - removed blob shadows on doodads that players cannot see
 - **Changes**
   - Battle Report:
     - added Battle Reports based on nice__username's Observer Plus (powered by Shopify) extension mod